Emergent Graphical Conventions in a Visual Communication Game

 \paragraph{Communication games}

-While learning to sketch is formulated as a single-agent task with explicit supervision, our focus is on \textbf{how sketches would evolve} when utilized as the communication medium between two cooperative agents.
-The tasks the two agents cooperate on are always formulated as communication games, recently adopted to study phenomena in natural languages, such as symbolic language acquisition~\cite{graesser2019emergent} and the emergence of compositionality~\cite{ren2020Compositional}.
-Some notable works~\cite{lazaridou2017multi,lazaridou2018emergence,evtimova2018emergent,havrylov2017emergence} have devised interesting metrics, such as \textit{purity}~\cite{lazaridou2017multi} and \textit{topographic similarity}~\cite{lazaridou2018emergence}.
+While learning to sketch is formulated as a single-agent task with explicit supervision, our focus is on \textbf{how sketches would evolve} when utilized as the communication medium between \textit{two cooperative agents}.
+Their cooperation is always formulated as a communication game, recently adopted to study phenomena in human-robot teaming \citep{yuan2022in} and natural languages, such as symbolic language acquisition \citep{graesser2019emergent} and the emergence of compositionality \citep{ren2020Compositional}.
+Some notable works \citep{lazaridou2017multi,lazaridou2018emergence,evtimova2018emergent,havrylov2017emergence} have devised interesting metrics, such as \textit{purity} \citep{lazaridou2017multi} and \textit{topographic similarity} \citep{lazaridou2018emergence}.
 In comparison, our work is unique due to the distinctive communication medium, continuously parametrized sketches.
-Although a concurrent work~\cite{mihai2021learning} also enables the agents to sketch in a communication game, it focuses only on drawing interpretable sketches without abstracting into graphical symbols along the communication process.
-We position our work as an alternative to emergent symbolic communication, since the emergent graphical symbols may better represent the continuum of semantics, as encoded in the vector representation of tokens~\cite{mikolov2013efficient}.
-Methodologically, we devise new evaluation metrics for this unexplored modality, assessing the \textit{iconicity}, \textit{symbolicity}, and \textit{semanticity} in the evolved sketches.
+Although a concurrent work \citep{mihai2021learning} also enables the agents to sketch in a communication game, it focuses primarily on drawing interpretable sketches without abstracting them into graphical symbols along the communication.
+We position our work as an alternative to emergent symbolic communication, since the emergent graphical symbols may better represent the continuum of semantics, as encoded in the vector representation of tokens \citep{mikolov2013efficient}.
+Methodologically, we devise new evaluation metrics for sketch modality, assessing \textit{iconicity}, \textit{symbolicity}, and \textit{semanticity} in the evolved sketches.

 \paragraph{Emergent graphical conventions}